The brain and betting: Survivorship bias is a mental mistake that could lead to costly errors, such as trusting the wrong sports betting “expert”.

 When looking at sports betting tipsters, look at their commitment, methodology, strategy and skill; not just their bet history.
 Be very skeptical of tipsters charging money, and especially the ones who want you to sign up for a long period of time.

 A form of survivorship bias often occurs when looking at historical sports betting data.
 If you look closely at five years worth of detailed Premier League football statistics with betting odds, you will find lots of possible betting models.
 Most of them would not be profitable, but some would be.

 “If I had bet the draw in all matches with home teams placed #8 to #12 and away teams places #13 to #16 in the league table I would have made $1.589 from 89 $100 bets.”
 (Fictional example.)

 This could lead to you thinking that this strategy would be profitable also in the future, and that it is better than the many unprofitable ones.
 And yes, it was in the past.
 In the future however; that remains to be seen.
 Just as with the tipsters.

 The “successful bettor” article in your local newspaper

 From time to time, a sports betting company will persuade a newspaper to run an article on a gambler that staked $10 and won $100.000 on a ten-fold football accumulator.

 The bookmaker will hope to inspire their customers to make lots of these bets by telling the story of their one winning customer and “hiding” the fact that such bets in general are profitable only for the bookmaker.
 Survivorship bias.

 A thorough knowledge of probability, statistics and psychology is an advantage when trying to make a living from sports betting, whether you submit bet slips or are a bookmaker.

 Netbots Norway provide several software solutions dedicated to creating value in sports betting whether you place or accept bets.
-Check out our soccer betting bot RoboTip or our advanced customer segmentation / risk management / marketing software RoboSort.
+For example, check out our soccer betting bot RoboTip or our advanced customer segmentation / risk management / marketing software RoboSort.